Friday, March 27, 2026

 Movement and activity as a driver of health

-Regular exercise in old age has a demonstrably positive effect on body and mind.
-It strengthens muscles and joints, protects against falls, stimulates the cardiovascular system and helps to maintain independence.
+Regular exercise in older age has been shown to have a positive effect on both the body and the mind.
+It strengthens muscles and joints, helps prevent falls, stimulates the cardiovascular system, and helps maintain independence.
 Physical activity can also reduce the risk of dementia or depression.
-Even simple measures such as daily walks, light gymnastics or balance exercises have a great effect – especially if they are integrated into everyday life.
+Even simple activities like daily walks, light exercise, or balance exercises can have a significant impact—especially when incorporated into your daily routine.
 You can find out more in the interview with Prof. Dr. Sabine Ludwig.

 Header SBC English